pingcap/docs/performance-tuning-overview.md

 After implementing the tuning solution, you need to evaluate the results:

-- If the tuning objective is reached, the entire tuning project is successfully completed.
+- If the tuning objective is reached, the entire tuning project is completed successfully.
-- If the tuning objective is not reached, you need to repeat step 2 to step 6 in this document until the tuning objective is reached.
+- If the tuning objective is not reached, you need to repeat Step 2 to Step 6 in this document until the tuning objective is reached.

 After reaching your tuning objectives, you might need to further plan your system capacity to meet your business growth.